harui2019/qurrium/README.md

 ### By PyPI - Stable Release

 - The package can be found in `pip list` as `qurrium-x.y.z`
-- Pip downloads the most stable release, but may not the latest version.
+- Pip downloads the most stable release, but not necessarily the latest version.

 ```bash
 pip install qurrium